KatherineMichel/portfolio/doc/2024-recap.md

     - [Yoshi Shabu Shabu September](#yoshi-shabu-shabu-september)
     - [JPMorganChase Plano](#jpmorganchase-plano)

-Disclaimer: the content of this post is a reflection of my life journey and not specific to my work at JPMorgan Chase & Co.
+Disclaimer: the content of this post is a reflection of my life journey and not specific to my work at JPMorganChase.

 You can read my [2023 Recap](https://katherinemichel.github.io/portfolio/2023-recap.html) here.